Table of Contents

 - CBC (hemoglobin and hematocrit levels would be low while bleeding).
-Patients with hemorrhagic syndrome in 58% cases develop anemia (8,8g/dL).
-Iron deficiency anemia, vitamin B12 or foliate deficiency anemia, as well as low albumin and ferritin levels, are detected in such sufferers due to the inflammatory bowel disease.
+Patients with the hemorrhagic syndrome develop anemia (8,8 g/dL) in 58% of cases.
+Iron deficiency anemia, vitamin B12 deficiency anemia, or foliate deficiency anemia, as well as low albumin and ferritin levels, are detected in such patients due to inflammatory bowel disease.

 - Electrolyte, glucose level

-- Coagulation screen (especially for the patients with bleeding)
+- Coagulation screen (especially for patients with bleeding)

-Thus, Meckel scan is a better choice as it is not as harmful to the growing body and more precise (sensitivity 94% and specificity 97%).
-CT scan also may detect enterolith, intussusception or diverticulitis.
+Thus, a Meckel scan is a better choice since it is not as harmful to the growing body and more precise (sensitivity 94 % and specificity 97 %).
+A CT scan also may detect enterolith, intussusception, or diverticulitis.

-Ultrasound is useful in anatomic complications rather than in mucosal (intussusception, obstruction, diverticulitis).
+Ultrasound is useful in anatomic, rather than mucosal, complications (intussusception, obstruction, diverticulitis).

-A bleeding scan is used in order to determine the source of bleeding if the patient loses 0.1 ml/min of blood.
+A bleeding scan will determine the source of bleeding if the patient loses 0.1 ml/min of blood.

-Helicobacter pylori were associated with ectopic gastric mucosa in this condition, as some studies claim.
-Also, Meckel diverticulum with gastric heterotopia causes frequent abdominal pain, nausea, and vomiting, rectal bleeding in comparison with the presence of pancreatic heterotopia.
+Helicobacter pylori were associated with ectopic gastric mucosa in this condition, as some studies indicate.
+Also, Meckel’s diverticulum with gastric heterotopia causes frequent abdominal pain, nausea, and vomiting, and rectal bleeding in comparison with the presence of pancreatic heterotopia.

-It is alleged that in most of the cases of resected diverticulum due to the penetration of the extra growth, malignant cells are often histologically confirmed and sometimes they are ruined.
+It is alleged that, in most resected diverticulum cases, malignant cells are often histologically confirmed due to the penetration of the extra growth.

 Medical Management of Meckel’s Diverticulum

-The most important part of the correction of the condition is an appropriate diagnosis and management of the patients in the emergency department.
+The most important part of correcting the condition is appropriate diagnosis and management of the patients in the emergency department.

-The measures that have to be taken in the first order upon admission:
+The following measures must be taken, in this order, upon admission: